hhaeri/Interpreting_Image_Classifiers/README.md

 ## Objective

-In this project, I designed and implemented ... that consisits of sveral stages:
+In this project, I designed and implemented an image classifier interpretation tool that consisits of several stages:

 1. ff
 2. fff